google/starlark-go/doc/spec.md

 ## Module execution

-Each Skylark file defines a _module_, which is a mapping from the names of global variables to their values.
+Each Starlark file defines a _module_, which is a mapping from the names of global variables to their values.
-When a Skylark file is executed, whether directly by the application or indirectly through a `load` statement, a new Skylark thread is created, and this thread executes all the top-level statements in the file.
+When a Starlark file is executed, whether directly by the application or indirectly through a `load` statement, a new Starlark thread is created, and this thread executes all the top-level statements in the file.
 Because if-statements and for-loops cannot appear outside of a function,